"Better to be completely partial than partially complete."

 "Rather than just seeing(what is going on), we act upon what we notice instead: 'I shouldn't be wanting pizza.
 I must stop this desire for pizza.'
 This very reaction is already more craving.
 We're desiring an end to desire.
 We're doing the usual thing again--reaching for, insisting, grabbing.
 This is bondage, not freedom.
 This is a subtle but crucial point.
 There is no bandage to use on this problem that will not itself be the same problem over and over again...

-(for what it is) and thereby no longer feed it."--from Buddhism Plain and Simple by Steve Hagen
+The only way to eradicate this problem is to see it (for what it is) and thereby no longer feed it."--from Buddhism Plain and Simple by Steve Hagen

 "By eliminating disturbances we redouble the disease."--Cho Setsu (quoted by Master Dogen)